 Zinnia’s are a stunning annual flower that are super easy to plant in your flower garden or bordering your vegetable garden.
 Zinnia seeds are also very in expensive to buy and are often found at the dollar store.

 We grew up planting zinnia flowers with my mother.
-She’d give us a package of seeds to throw in our own garden in March when she was preparing her vegetable garden and in the summer we’d have a beautiful arrangement of Zinnia’s
+She’d give us a package of seeds to throw in our own garden in March ( right after danger of the last frost ) when she was preparing her vegetable garden and in the summer we’d have a beautiful arrangement of Zinnia’s.

 If it’s not quite after your last frost date yet, make seed bombs!